 Dr. Leslee Subak is a specialist in urogynecology.
 She works in San Francisco, CA. Her clinical interests encompass urge incontinence (overactive bladder).
 She accepts Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
 Dr. Subak attended Stanford University School of Medicine and subsequently trained at a hospital affiliated with the University of California, San Francisco (UCSF) for residency.
 She is professionally affiliated with the University of California San Francisco (UCSF) Medical Center and San Francisco VA Medical Center (SFVAMC).

 Clinical interests: Urge Incontinence

-Dr. Abner Korn is an urogynecologist.
-Areas of particular interest for Dr. Korn include urge incontinence (overactive bladder).
-He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-Dr. Korn obtained his medical school training at Yale School of Medicine and East Carolina University, The Brody School of Medicine and performed his residency at a hospital affiliated with the University of California, Los Angeles (UCLA).
-He has received the following distinction: San Francisco Super Doctors.
-Dr. Korn speaks Spanish.
-He is professionally affiliated with the University of California San Francisco (UCSF) Medical Center.
+Dr. Abner Korn practices urogynecology.
+He has a special interest in urge incontinence (overactive bladder).
+He accepts Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.
+Before performing his residency at a hospital affiliated with the University of California, Los Angeles (UCLA), Dr. Korn attended Yale School of Medicine and East Carolina University, The Brody School of Medicine.
+He has received the distinction of San Francisco Super Doctors.
+He speaks Spanish.
+Dr. Korn is professionally affiliated with the University of California San Francisco (UCSF) Medical Center.

 Clinical interests: Urge Incontinence